A little something for the meat-eaters…

 These drool-inducing meatballs pack a sustainable secret

 Hey gang, and welcome back to Cool Beans, where we’re cooking up tasty food that’s gentle on the planet.
 It can be tricky to navigate plant-based eating as someone with carnivorous leanings.
-I started down my journey to eat less meat just over a year ago, but I’ve figured out a few ways to make the switch a little more accessible.
+I started down my journey to eat less meat just over a year ago, and along the way I’ve deployed a few tricks to make the switch a little more accessible.
 One of those secrets is that you don’t have to go cold turkey to make a difference.
 If every meat-eater in the U.S. halved their annual animal protein intake, that’d have the same impact as grounding every domestic flight for a year.
-And there’s already a decent appetite for going halfsies: A recent survey found that nearly three-quarters of Americans were into the idea of “plant-rich meat,” or foods that are part-flora-part-fauna.
+Plus, there’s already a decent appetite for going halfsies: A recent survey found that nearly three-quarters of Americans were into the idea of “plant-rich meat,” or foods that are part-flora-part-fauna.

 A dynamic meatball duo